civican/legisinfo/42-1/bills/C-76/bill_text.md

 vote or attempt to vote at an election knowing that he or she

-is not a Canadian citizen **when he or she votes**, or
+is not a Canadian citizen when he or she votes, or

 is not 18 years of age or older — or will not be 18 years of age or older — on polling day; or

 induce or attempt to induce another person to vote at an election knowing that the other person

-is not a Canadian citizen — or will not be a Canadian citizen — **when he or she votes**, or
+is not a Canadian citizen — or will not be a Canadian citizen — when he or she votes, or

 is not 18 years of age or older — or will not be 18 years of age or older — on polling day.